Lygerity/todoAppProject/README.md

 After logging in or signing up, you can begin adding, categorizing, and scheduling your todos.
 The interface is designed to be intuitive, allowing for easy navigation between different views such as the calendar, daily task list, and category filters.

+### Known Issues
+- **Main Page Reload:** Every time you go back on the home page, the page reloads, which clean up the mobxStore.
+- **DarkMode Button:** The animation is bugged with a lottie file, we didn't had time to found out the issue.